Thoracic pain complaints are much less common than lumbar and cervical (neck) pain conditions. Around 15% of consultations are for true thoracic pain.

 Who Gets Upper Back Pain?

 Upper back pain rarely occurs on its own but more commonly with shoulder and/or neck pain.
 The change in jobs so that many people spend long periods looking at computer screens may be related to the occurrence of this pain.
+Getting into a pattern of hunching, with the neck and shoulders forward may be the commonest cause of this problem and retraining ourselves to adopt a more normal posture and have regular breaks may be enough to solve the pain.

 Upper Back Pain Causes